-Smaller economy cars include the Honda Jazz and Nissan Almeria , all car categories are automatic and fully air conditioned.
+Smaller economy vehicles include the Honda Jazz and Nissan Almeria , all car categories are automatic and fully air conditioned.
 Larger luxury saloons are also available and include the Honda Accord and the full size Camry 2.0 liter.
 Petrol or GAS is fairly cheap in Thailand so renting a larger saloon is affordable and the larger Jeeps and minivans are powered by diesel engines .

 The MPV style Fortuner or Isus MU7 can seat 7 passengers, if after luxury and better drive quality consider the Honda Step Wagon from Budget that can accommodate 6 passengers in comfort and style.
 Extras are available and include multi lingual GPS, child seats can also be booked in advance.
-In addition we provide car rental through out Thailand with car hire Phitsanulok airport being a favourites destination.
+In addition we provide auto rentals through out Thailand with car hire Phitsanulok airport being a favourites destination.

 Samila and Son Awon Beaches pluse Ton Nga Waterfall